 Frequently Asked Questions

-- What is the difference between a chocolate tart and a chocolate pie?
+- What’s the diff between a tart and a pie?

-Yes!
-You can use almond flour or a gluten-free flour blend to make the tart crust gluten-free.
+Use almond flour or a gluten-free flour blend instead of regular flour in the crust.

 Conclusion